 Pressure to complete work and workload tops the list as well.
 The fast-paced, high-pressure environment often results in hasty, unclear communication.

-Poor leadership and lackadaisical attitudes can stifle the efficacy of interprofessional communication as well, preventing a conducive atmosphere that fosters active listening and discussion.
+Poor leadership and lackadaisical attitudes can stifle the efficacy of inter professional communication as well, preventing a conducive atmosphere that fosters active listening and discussion.

 Conflict of interest is another barricade, compromising the authenticity and clarity of communication, as individuals may prioritize personal interests over team or patient needs.